XuanTLe/AdvancedJavaProject/README.md

 able to read this information on the first run of your program and each time it is run following

-Other functionalities that this project has
+Other functionalities that this project has:
 ● Implement Java streams

 ● Use File I/O

 ● Use of inheritance

 ● Implement the use of a custom exception

-● Store each row of employee information from the file into one line ● Use of nested enum
+● Store each row of employee information from the file into one line

+● Use of nested enum